deltachat/deltachat-pages/en/help.md

   see the reply in the Delta Chat app.

+## Which messages do appear in Delta Chat?

+Delta Chat automatically shows messages ...

+- from contacts in you **address book**
+- from contacts **contacted by you**
+- from known **contacts of your contacts**

+Other messages do not appear automatically.
+You can see the other messages the the main menu at **Contact requests** and, if desired, start a chat from there.

+## What about Spam?

+- As messages from completely unknown contacts do not pop up automatically, normally, there's **no spam**.
+- However, if really needed, you can **block** any contact.

 ## Does Delta Chat support images, videos and other attachments?

 - Yes.
 Beside the plain text, all email-attachments are displayed as separate